 After the alpacas are shorn, the skilled women of the Andes dye the wool and weave it into useful items of domesticity, all of which were for sale at astronomical prices in the gift shop at the end of the tour.
 I'm not sure how much this lady gets paid to weave for the tourists.
 Even the baby puts in an honest forty, but from the look on her face I don't think she's getting much of the rake.

 We stopped in the small town of Pisac (pronounced "pee sack") to tour some excellent ruins and well-preserved terracing along the Incan trail.
 Way-stations like these were transfer points for cargo hauled between Incan cities, as well as handoff points for "chasqui" runners who transferred messages between government rulers.
 I joked that the current NBC lineup might be energized by a new cop drama starring an Incan character running messages between the bad guys and the cops.
 It could be called "Chasqui and Hutch".
 Nobody but me thought it was funny, but it didn't stop me from acting out the role by running the Incan trail myself - at 11,000 feet.
+We made our way to Otallaytambo and checked in to a beautiful hotel that used to be a monastery.
+Unfortunately, at this point I suddenly got super sick - most likely a gift from the alpacas 6 hours earlier.
+I went from feeling fine to having a fever that had to have been over 100 degrees in about a half an hour.
+I didn't know if I'd be able to get out of bed the following morning to make the trip to Machu Picchu, but as you'll learn in my next post it takes a lot more than a severe, debilitating bacteria's assault on my whle body to keep me down.

 More to come . . .